steven-halla/casino_hell/README.md

 I need to fix black jack messages so you cant select while talking, easy fix, need to fix magic menu need to make sure all enemies have desperation state

+need to set player postion more in middle need to figure that out but it wil be based on screen size